ombulabs/blog/_posts/2017-02-07-how-to-test-a-react-app-using-capybara-webkit.markdown

 ```

 This happens because Qt 4.8's QtWebKit doesn't support most of the ES5 standard.
-As an alternative to es5-shim, you can upgrade to a newer Qt release which does
+As an alternative to es5-shim, you can upgrade to a newer version of Qt, like
-support some of the newer Javascript features, like Qt 5.5.
+5.5, which does support some of the newer Javascript features.

 After upgrading to Qt 5.5 and re-installing capybara-webkit, you can try getting
 rid of `es5-shim` from your pipeline, and your tests should pass.